bkryza/decorest/README.rst

 - :py:`response.text` otherwise

-In case the request fails, :py:`response.raise_for_status()` is called and should be handled in the code.
+In case the request fails, :py:`response.raise_for_status()` is called and should be handled in the client code.

 In case another behavior is required, custom handlers can be provided for each method using lambdas or functions.
-The provided handler is expected to take only a single argument, which is the requests_ response object, e.g.:
+The provided handler is expected to take only a single argument, which is the requests_ or httpx_ response object, e.g.:

 .. code-block:: python